blindnet-io/product-management/refs/Product-design-choices.md

    - Validation passed: no decoration
    - Validation failed: error indicator*

-*Error message should be under the field rather than in the right panel tooltip

 - After the field is focused for the second time and onward, field validation runs on every value change so a user knows immediately when the value is acceptable
 - Submitting the form validates all fields.